 Senate Bill No. 483, introduced by Senator Morris, amends R.S.
 37:218(A) to clarify the ranking of liens created by attorney service contracts.
-The bill stipulates that while attorneys can acquire an interest in the subject matter of a suit through a written contract, the lien established by this contract will not rank superior to mortgages on immovable property, judgments enforcing such mortgages, or contingency fee contracts.
-This change aims to provide clearer guidelines regarding the hierarchy of claims against property in legal proceedings.
+The bill allows attorneys to acquire an interest in the subject matter of a suit through a written contract with their clients, which can include stipulations regarding the settlement or compromise of the suit.
+However, the proposed law specifies that the lien created by such contracts will not rank superior to mortgages on immovable property, judgments enforcing those mortgages, or contingency fee contracts.

 SB483 Engrossed: 37:218(A)